 Along with Dr. Susan Piagentini, Snodgrass serves as the co-author of Fundamentals of Music Theory (2012).
 This textbook is coupled with an online assessment tool, Exposition, designed and created by Snodgrass and other members of the development team.
 The design of Exposition is based on five years of research in music theory placement exams and provides a pedagogically sound environment for student testing in music.

 Her latest research involves understanding the specific pedagogies for teaching students enrolled in music industry and music business programs.
-The result of this research is the proposed text, Contemporary Musicianship: Analysis and the Artist, to be published by Oxford University Press in 2015.
+The result of this research is the text, Contemporary Musicianship: Analysis and the Artist, published by Oxford University Press in 2015.
 Contemporary Musicianship presents traditional music theory and analysis in a innovative manner, combining music history, popular culture, ear training, and composition in order to reach a broader audience, including the amateur musician and the music business/industry student.

 Snodgrass is currently the national vice-president of i the College Music Society.
 In 2007, she was appointed as the National Conference Chair for ATMI (Association for Technology in Music Instruction) and a member of the National Programming Committee for the College Music Society.
-She most recently was appointed to the editorial board for the Journal of Music Theory Pedagogy and is the co-chair of the newly launched Music Theory Pedagogy Online Based on her expertise in technology and education, Snodgrass leads workshops in technology and pedagogy on both the K-12 and university level.
+She most recently was appointed to the editorial board for the Journal of Music Theory Pedagogy and is the co-chair of the newly launched Music Theory Pedagogy Online.
+Based on her expertise in technology and education, Snodgrass leads workshops in technology and pedagogy on both the K-12 and university level.

 Jennifer Snodgrass lives in Western North Carolina with her husband Greg and daughter Katherine.